nju-websoft/CADDIE/README.md

 - For all the database tables, the fields *"dataset_id"* and *"file_id"* are correspond to the IDs appeared in [datasets.zip](https://github.com/nju-websoft/CBDS/blob/main/datasets.zip).

 ### Codes

+- The source codes of Caddie are provided in [code/src](https://github.com/nju-websoft/CBDS/tree/main/code/src).
+- To re-implement our system or adapt detailed settings, please open [src](https://github.com/nju-websoft/CBDS/tree/main/code/src) as a java project.
+Then import all the packages provided in [code/lib](https://github.com/nju-websoft/CBDS/tree/main/code/lib) to your project.

 TBD